cajuncoding/AssemblyAttributeSearch/README.md

 project assembly, therefore the local class libraries could not be found and loaded as expected.
 The solution is to simply use the Assembly property of a specific type (e.g. this.GetType().Assembly) that exists in the main project assembly and everythign will resolve as expected; as noted in the samples below.

+## Project Goals & Benefits (Why did I share this?)
+* Provide a very simple and lightweight library for searching/filtering all assemblies for Classes and their associated Attributes.
+* Implement internal static caching for performance so that reflection calls do not need to be made for the same searches more than once.
+* Return all related data for both the Attribute & Class Types in the response so that no additional Reflection processing is needed.
+** I originally used `FluentAssemblyScanner` (a great looking project) however did not want to have to scan assemblies and then do additional lookups to get my Attribute data again.
+** In addition, much of the `FluentAssemblyScanner` library was unused so something even lighter weight could meet my needs (and many others I believe).

 ## Usage
 To get all classes & attribute info. for all classes denoted with a given `JediAttribute` Custom Attribute:
 ```